 I’ve certainly learned my lesson about traveling light during my many travels overseas.
-Having now been to over 40 countries, you couldn’t pay me to check a suitcase.
+Having now been to over 50 countries, you couldn’t pay me to check a suitcase.
 I don’t even like to take a carry-on roller bag.
-I now strongly prefer to just use a backpack.
+I now strongly prefer to just use a lightweight travel backpack.
 And I’m not talking about one of those incredibly large backpacker packs.

 You probably think that’s because I’ve lost a lot of baggage or have had to replace mishandled and often damaged luggage.
 But that’s not the case at all.